Exclusive: Grandmother mauled in pit bull attack speaks out

 "You could call her a hero right now, because there were other kids in the park also," Walter Woodson said.
 "If that big dog attacked other kids, you know, it's..."

-As he ponders what could have happened, the ASPCA has taken custody of the dog.
+As he ponders what could have happened, the Animal Care Center of NYC has taken custody of the dog.
 Its owner, 23-year-old Shannon Ingram, has been charged with reckless endangerment.

 "I don't know," Lisa Woodson said.
 "He tried to hurt my grandchildren, and I had to stop him.
 I had to."